Playjasb2/Portfolio-Website/content/posts/2020-06-28-uoft-five-years-reflection.md

 - Computational Complexity and Computability
 - Introduction to Artificial Intelligence

-A lot of these courses are hard and stressful.
+A lot of these courses were hard and stressful.
 And what I had found is when a course is difficult, it falls into one of two categories:

 - The course content is difficult to comprehend and requires a lot of time in understanding the actual content or recalling what we had learn before
 - The course content is fair or easy, but the workload is huge; requiring you to spend a lot of time on tasks that one may consider to be tedious